castle/castle-java/README.md

 Here `req` is an instance of `HttpServletRequest`.

-Note that the `req` instance should be bind to the underlaing request in order to extract the necessary information.
+Note that the `req` instance should be bound to the underlying request in order to extract the necessary information.
 It means that a safe place to create the `CastleApi` instance is the request handling thread.
 After creation the `CastleApi` instance can be passed to any thread independently of the original thread life cycle.